 Even though today asbestos is not often used, thousands of new cases of Mesothelioma are diagnosed each year in the U.S., according to the American Cancer Society.
 The CDC has reported that the annual number of mesothelioma deaths has increased in recent years, reflecting the extensive use of asbestos in workplaces in the past.

 A substantial amount of asbestos materials remains in older buildings like the Coca-Cola Bottling Works in Cincinnati.
 The Cincinnati Coca-Cola Bottling Works building was built in the late 1930s, an era when asbestos was used in many manufacturing applications, and throughout facilities as insulation in boiler rooms, piping and several other areas.

-Bottling Works Workers at Risk for Mesothelioma
+Bottling Works Workers Mesothelioma

 For many decades, millions of American workers were exposed to asbestos at work sites like the Cincinnati Coca-Cola Bottling Works Company.
 Workers who later develop mesothelioma are usually exposed to asbestos on a regular basis, however even a short exposure to toxic asbestos materials can cause irreparable damage to the lungs and develop into deadly diseases like lung cancer, asbestosis and mesothelioma.

 Evidence from the World Health Organization suggests there is no safe level of asbestos exposure.
 Researchers have reported asbestos-related diseases in individuals with only brief exposures, and even in family members who were exposed only by fibers brought home from the workplace.
 This secondary risk is thought to derive from asbestos fibers stuck to the clothing and body of workers.

 Breathing asbestos fibers into the lungs damages the neighboring tissue.
 This often can lead to the development of asbestosis, lung cancer and mesothelioma.